 Think through the right bandwidth that your sales force needs to sell your products across all targeted markets.
 When a sales job exceeds a salesperson bandwidth it‘s time to review the sizing of the area of responsibility (geography, number of assigned accounts, etc.) Leverage your product and market specialists, or create a unique combination that suits your industry.

-These factors are just a starting point to help you think through the structure of your organization.
+These factors are just a starting point to help you think through your sales organization structure.
 You also need a sound understanding of your industry and strong intuition about what will work for your particular organization.

 After you put the right sales structure in place, don’t get too attached.